Vajra: Vajra

 An instrument symbolizing vajra is extensively used in the rituals of the tantra.
 It consists of a spherical central section, with two symmetrical sets of five prongs, which arc out from lotus blooms on either side of the sphere and come to a point at two points equidistant from the centre, thus giving it the appearance of a "diamond sceptre", which is how the term is sometimes translated.

 The vajra is made up of several parts.
-In the center is a sphere which represents Sunyata, the primordial nature of the universe, the underlying unity of all things.
-Emerging from the sphere are two eight petaled lotus flowers.
+In the center is a sphere which represents śūnyatā, the primordial nature of the universe, the underlying unity of all things.
+Emerging from the sphere are two eight-petaled lotus flowers.
 One represents the phenomenal world (or in Buddhist terms Samsara), the other represents the noumenal world (Nirvana).
 This is one of the fundamental dichotomies which are perceived by the unenlightened.

 Arranged equally around the mouth of the lotus are two, four, or eight creatures which are called makara.
-These are mythological half-fish, half-crocodile creatures made up of two or more animals, often representing the union of opposites, (or a harmonisation of qualities that transcend our usual experience).
+These are mythological half-fish, half-crocodile creatures representing the union of opposites.
 From the mouths of the makara come tongues which come together in a point.